robertpyke/Tutorials/aws/iot/README.md

 Task 2
 -------------

 Update the main loop to print the rssi.
 Play around with the board, and try to partially block the wifi connection.
 You should see the rssi value change.
+Feel free to tweak the <code>delay()</code> value, to print the rssi more frequently.